Sivagami Ammayar

 Sivagami Ammayar was an Indian freedom fighter and member of the Indian National Army.
 Born in Tamil Nadu and later migrating to Malaysia, she was inspired by Netaji Subash Chandra Bose to join the freedom struggle at a young age.

 Early life

 Sivagami Ammayar was born in 1933 to Marimuthu Mudaliyar and Chinnathai in Annasagaram village, located in the Dharmapuri district of Tamil Nadu, India.
 Early in her life, she migrated to Malaysia with her family, where her father worked on a tea estate.

 Education

 In Malaysia, Sivagami Ammayar pursued her education at the Jai Hind Hindu Padasalai in Kuala Lumpur.

 Role in the Indian National Army

 At the age of 11, Sivagami Ammayar was deeply inspired by a speech given by Netaji Subash Chandra Bose.
 Motivated by his call for India's independence, she joined the Indian National Army (INA) and became a member of the 'Balak Sena' group, which was dedicated to young boys and girls.

 Between 1942 and 1945, Sivagami Ammayar served as a caretaker and head of the Social Welfare Hostel.
-During this period, she and her brother Paranthaman performed a street play titled "Veera Vanitha."
-This play aimed to instill a desire for freedom among the people and raise funds for the INA.
-Their performances took them from street to street, engaging the public and garnering support for the freedom movement.